Why Have a Celebrant Ceremony?

 It doesn’t always happen.
-I’ve seen wedding guests relax over drinks in the hotel bar while the Bride and Groom are ‘tying the knot’ in a nearby Church.
+I’ve seen wedding guests relax over drinks in the hotel bar while the couple are ‘tying the knot’ in a nearby Church.
 The guests claim to have heard it all before and skip what is the most important part of the day.

 I’ve been to weddings where the Church Minister wouldn’t allow secular music or a Registrar could not allow religious text.

 LGBTQ+ weddings where the couple have a strong faith but their religion doesn’t acknowledge their love or their marriage.

 Weddings of two faiths where one faith took a step back, or both faiths were excluded from a secular service.

 What I love about weddings is just that.
 LOVE